AIRPACT-Fire/Documentation/technical_docs.md

 ## Glossary

-1. **Particulate Matter**: the term for a mixture of solid particles and liquid droplets found in the air.
+1. **Particulate Matter (PM)**: (PM_2.5 and PM_10) the term for a mixture of solid particles and liquid droplets found in the air.
 Some particles, such as dust, dirt, soot, or smoke, are large or dark enough to be seen with the naked eye.
 Others are so small they can only be detected using an electron microscope ([source](https://www.epa.gov/pm-pollution))
-2. **Visual Range**:  distance at which two objects appear indisinct; worsened by inclimate weather and presence of Particulate Matter (both PM_2.5 and PM_10) in the surrounding air.
+2. **Visual Range (VR)**:  measure of distance at which two objects appear indisinct; worsened by inclimate weather and presence of Particulate Matter  in the surrounding air.
 3. **Visual Scene**: image representation of a natural landscape, including sky, mountain ranges, trees, etc.
 4. **Target**: small interface element placed on screen by user.
 5. **Anchor Point**: large land mass within a Visual Scene (e.g., a mountain or a tree).